-Open architecture embedded systems for military/aerospace applications have always relied on mezzanine or daughter cards to provide flexibility and modularity, because they are very effective in handling the extreme breadth of I/O functions required.
-Thanks to widespread adoption of industry standards defining these mezzanine products, carrier boards are able to accept mezzanine boards from a wide range of vendors, each specializing in niche technologies and interfaces.
+Open architecture embedded systems for military/aerospace applications have always relied on mezzanine or daughter cards to provide flexibility and modularity because they are very effective in handling the large breadth of I/O functions required.

+Thanks to widespread adoption of industry standards defining these mezzanine products, carrier boards are able to accept mezzanine boards from a wide range of vendors, each specialising in niche technologies and interfaces.

-Today, three popular mezzanine standards dominate the embedded market: PMC (PCI Mezzanine Card), XMC (Switched Mezzanine Card), and FMC (FPGA Mezzanine Card).
-These mezzanines support all popular industry architectures including VME, VXS, VPX, AMC, CompactPCI, and CompactPCI Serial for both 3U and 6U form factors, and across a range of cooling techniques and ruggedization levels, especially important for MIL/AERO electronics.
-Each of these three mezzanine standards presents a unique set of advantages and disadvantages discussed in this article.
+Today, three popular mezzanine standards dominate the embedded market: PMC (PCI mezzanine card), XMC (Switched mezzanine card) and FMC (FPGA mezzanine card).
+These mezzanines support all popular industry architectures including VME, VXS, VPX, AMC, CompactPCI and CompactPCI Serial for both 3U and 6U form factors, and across a range of cooling techniques and ruggedisation levels - especially important for Mil/Aero electronics.
+Each of these three mezzanine standards presents a unique set of advantages and disadvantages.